nazimnnazar/Python-Django-e-commerce-project-/README.md

 # MKART
-MKART is an ecommerce website to provide customers can buy Mobile,Laptop,Headphone..
+MKART is an ecommerce website to provide customers can buy Mobile,Laptop,Headphone.
 Implements the functioning of an E-commerce Website that performs various functions like sign up, logout, add to cart, products searching and much more.
 # Overview
 ### .Djagno